 Minecraft’s sandbox allows players to go crazy and create anything their hearts and mind desire.
-There are creations that boggle the mind and truly showcase the quality of creative liberties this game gives to its players.
-Some are very just there for the spectacle while others are quite practical within the game world.
+Some creations boggle the mind and truly showcase the quality of creative liberties this game gives to its players.
+Some are just there for the spectacle, while others are quite practical in the game world.

 One such practical creation we will be discussing here is an elevator that you can build to traverse your vertical spaces.
 These are perfect for multi-story mansions or creating a means for visitors to see the upper levels of your opulent creations.
-There are multiple ways of creating an elevator like waterfall elevators but we will be primarily focusing on realistic elevators.
+There are multiple ways of creating an elevator, like waterfall elevators, but we will primarily focus on realistic elevators.

-For the foundation, hole create a 4×3 block hole and make it 4 blocks deep.
-Make this hole below the area you want to enter or use the elevator from.
+For the foundation, the hole creates a 4×3 block hole and makes it 4 blocks deep.
+Make this hole below the area from which you want to enter or use the elevator.

 Next place an upward-facing observer block on the obsidian block and another one with a gap of 2 blocks up and 1 to the left.
 Seen in the picture below.

 Remove the block next to the hole we made earlier beside the obsidian block to create a 2-block trench and place 2 slime blocks on top of the trench, not inside the trench.